New hope for Hard-to-Control blood pressure: finerenone shows promise

 Summary

-This study tested a new drug called finerenone in 55 adults with primary aldosteronism, a condition where the body makes too much of a hormone that raises blood pressure.
+This study tested a drug called finerenone in 55 adults with primary aldosteronism, a condition where the adrenal glands make too much aldosterone, leading to high blood pressure.
 The goal was to see if finerenone can safely lower blood pressure over 12 weeks.
-Researchers measured how much blood pressure dropped and looked for side effects.
+Participants started with a low dose, which could be increased if needed.
+The main focus was on how much daytime systolic blood pressure dropped.

 Disclaimer